ScienceStacks/MicrobEPy/README.md

 <img src="microbepy_logo.png" alt="drawing" width="200"/>

-# ``MicrobEPy`` (Pronounced "microbe pie")
+# ``microbepy`` (Pronounced "microbe pie")

 Microbes such as bacteria and archaea are fundamental to life on earth, especially to human health.
 Characteristics of microbes (referred to as phenotypes) such as growth rate can evolve rapidly, often as a result of interactions with other microbes in a community.

 Understanding these evolutionary dynamics requires answering two questions: (a) What mutations are acquired over time by each species in the community? (b) How do mutations affect phenotypes?
-``MicrobEPy`` is an open source python project for data driven discovery to answer these questions.
+``microbepy`` is an open source python project for data driven discovery to answer these questions.
-``MicrobEPy`` facilitates the study of microbial communities including: the data used, the analyses done, and the visualizations employed.
+``microbepy`` facilitates the study of microbial communities including: the data used, the analyses done, and the visualizations employed.

-Some biology background is required to understand the science questions and the data used in the development of ``MicrobEPy``.
+Some biology background is required to understand the science questions and the data used in the development of ``microbepy``.
 Considered is a microbe community of two organisms: a bacteria, Desulfovibrio vulgaris Hildenborough (hereafter, DVH); and an archaea, Methanococcus maripaludis (hereafter, MMP).
 There is no known natural habitat in which these organisms co-exist.